-Bill and I have lived in Arizona for almost two decades now, and we have fallen in love with the local desert.
-Exploring the outdoors, nature trails usually are very uneven.
+For two decades Bill and I have lived in Arizona, and we have fallen in love with the local desert.
+Nature trails around here are usually very uneven.
 Hikers keep their eyes glued to the ground to avoid tripping and falling.
 We have both done our fair share of hiking; I particularly like the early morning hikes.

 During the Christmas season it’s a custom in North America to decorate our homes, yards and streets with a myriad of Christmas lights; I believe this is one way of depicting Jesus bringing God’s Light into the world.

 Jesus will change our fears and tears into hope and radiant joy, much like the sun shining through the drizzling rain will create a beautiful rainbow.
 The Lord dips our life in color.
-I know it because that’s what He has done for me.
 Walking with Him, we have the Light that leads to life.